caesiumtea/entropically-nc/README.md

 made with [Astro](https://astro.build/)! it's my first time using astro, please give me advice lol

 ## to do
-- add license info to about site page
 - add fun buttons to about me page
 - splash page that asks people their preference for animation on/off
 - add freezeframe.js or similar